mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Added Feature of slide's randomisation and delay.
+Toggling of Nex/Prev and Pagination Navigation

 = 1.2 =
 Fixes blank screen bug when activated.
 It may also conflict with another plugin.